Minor Program

 -

-Methodological or theoretical projects will push forward our understanding of machine learning or statistical techniques.
-Such projects may propose new models, optimizers, inference approaches, estimators, etc. In this case, the report will primarily serve to explain the idea and then evaluate it empirically and/or theoretically.
-The main results of such a project may be theorems or comparisons against alternative techniques.
+Example Project 2Methodological or theoretical projects: Advance understanding of machine learning or statistical techniques by proposing new models, optimizers, inference methods, or estimators.
+The report should explain the idea and evaluate it empirically and/or theoretically.
+The main results might include theorems or comparisons with alternative techniques.

 Important Dates